MarynaShavlak/comfort-group-cleaning/README.md

 wide range of features, the website offers a convenient and efficient solution for users seeking cleaning services.

-The website's core features, such as the versatile cleaning services, FAQ accordion, Google Maps API integration, interactive room visualizations, and the smooth order placement process, collectively contribute to an exceptional user experience.
-Users can easily customize their cleaning preferences, select convenient dates and times, and gain confidence through transparent cost estimations.
-The inclusion of customer feedback, trust-building elements, and a dynamic theme toggle further reinforces the website's commitment to excellence and user satisfaction.
+The website offers versatile cleaning services, an FAQ accordion, Google Maps integration, interactive room visualizations, and a smooth order placement process for an exceptional user experience.
+Users can easily customize cleaning preferences, select convenient dates and times, and get transparent cost estimates.
+Customer feedback, trust-building elements, and a dynamic theme toggle reinforce our commitment to excellence.
+The Seasonal Discount Slider simplifies seasonal discounts, while the Slider Banner with Dynamic Images showcases our services professionally.
+The Dry Cleaning Cost Slider presents costs visually, and the Photo Comparison Slider and Category Filters system display before-and-after photos.
+The Team Showcase Slider fosters trust and transparency.

 Comfort Group's website is a shining example of how technology can streamline the cleaning service industry and deliver exceptional value to customers.
 As